raspberrypilearning/lego-robot-car/en/step_1.md

 --- collapse ---

-Throughout the project we’ll work towards this example robot car and model how it was built.
-You can build your robot car using whatever lego and other materials you have available.
+Throughout the project you’ll work towards this example robot car and model how it was built.
+However, you can build your robot car using whatever LEGO and other materials you have available.

 ---
 title: What you will need